GerardoRodriguezB/RAG-Research-Assistant-PDF-QA-with-Local-LLMs/README.md

 ## Usage

-Run the file `RAG_load.ipynb` to process the PDF files the first time, and then every time you want to use the assistant use `RAG-assistant.ipynb`.
+Run RAG_load.ipynb once to process the PDF files and build the vector database.
+Afterwards, use RAG_assistant.ipynb whenever you want to query the assistant.

 ## Example of a Query